Zulinlo/conways-game-of-life/README.md

 # Conway's Game of Life
-A 10x10 simulation of Conway's Game of Life using JavaFX.\
+A 10x10 of checkboxes to simulate Conway's Game of Life using JavaFX.\
-Can run in vscode, need JavaFX though.
+Can run in vscode with JavaFX support.